Edward Unwin: Later life

+Between 1937-1939, Unwin was a member of the national council of The Link, a pro-Nazi organisation.
+Unwin played little active part in the affairs of The Link, and instead provided prestige to the group, which presented itself as an organisation that all patriotic British people should rally to.
 Unwin died on 19 April 1950 and is buried in Grayshott, Surrey.
 His Victoria Cross has been loaned by his family to the Imperial War Museum, London, where it is on display.

 A memorial to Edward Unwin was unveiled in Hythe, Hampshire (close to his birthplace) on 11 May 2015 with details of the action in which he was awarded his VC.